Glock 17 vs Glock 19

 Thanks for your time

-Rene Aguirre is avid individual in concealed carry with more than 10 years of daily carry.
-He is also a part of the his local church security team with over 10 years of service.
+Rene Aguirre is an avid individual in concealed carry with more than 10 years of daily carry.
+He is also a part of his local church security team with over 10 years of service.
 Rene is also the owner of Bravo Concealment.